 Cultural Development Grants are for project activities that:

-The four grant categories are:
+The four program categories are:

 In considering funding requests, the Cultural Trust seeks proposals that will expand the public benefit of Oregon’s culture through:

 Have questions?
 Contact Aili Schreiner at firstname.lastname@example.org or 503.986.0089.
 You may schedule a 30 minute consultation before April 1; draft applications will receive feedback if received prior to March 31, 2020.

 FY2021 Organizational & Professional Development Grants: Note- due to requirements of the CRFCS program, applications will be reviewed for funding beginning January, 2021

 The Organizational & Professional Development Grant Program is an opportunity available to cultural nonprofits in Oregon as well as Cultural Trust County and Tribal Cultural Coalitions and their members.
 Applying organizations must have an annual operating budget of under $1 million.
 Rolling Deadline July 1, 2020 – May 30, 2021.
 The FY2021 application cycle will reopen January 19, 2021.